 At 11 AM no one appeared so I tried to call him using the nearby public radiophone.
 After trying several times and a lot of squeaking and cracking sounds I finally got his wife.
 She told me that he was still in bed and would let him know that he was supposed to pick us up.
 Nothing happened for several hours and I called him again.
 He was on his way.

 At 5 PM he finally arrived, just before sunset, and his breath had a penetrating alcoholic smell.
-The weather got worse, the wind picking up and it started raining.
+The weather got worse, the wind picking up and it started raining and the temperatur around 10 Celsius.
 We quickly loaded our baggage in his boat and left.
 As it got dark he had to navigate more carefully through the narrow rocky channels while the wind and rain was hitting the boat.
 He seemed to know the channel by heart.
 Our cat got upset about the noise and shaking.
 Caroline almost started crying, feeling we were going to hit a rock and sink in this storm.
 After one hour we finally got to the marina in pitch dark.

 Relieved we loaded the stuff in the car.
-I paid the chief and gif him a large tip.
+I paid the chief and gave him a large tip.